DiefBell/Express-Typescript-Boilerplate/README.md

-# Example how to use Express and TypeORM with TypeScript
+# Express Typescript Boilerplate

-1. clone repository
+## Using TypeStack Routing Controllers for decorator-based routing and TypeORM for typed Object-Relational-Mapping

-2. run `npm i`
+### Installation:
-3. edit `ormconfig.json` and change your database configuration (you can also change a database type, but don't forget to install specific database drivers)
+1. Clone this repository
-4. run `npm start`
+2. run `npm install` to install dependencies.
-5. open `http://localhost:3000/posts` and you'll empty array
+3. Edit `ormconfig.json` and change the database configuration.
+By default this uses MySQL, so you'll need to uninstall other database adapters (and uninstall the MySql one) and edit `ormconfig.json` to use this new adapter.
-6. use curl, postman or other tools to send http requests to test your typeorm-based API
+4. Run `npm run start-dev` to launch the server with nodemon watcher.
+Run with `npm run start` to launch without nodemon.

-## How to use CLI?
+5. Open `http://localhost:3000/api/v1` to see the "Hello, world!" example.

-1. install `typeorm` globally: `npm i -g typeorm`
+6. Open `http://localhost:3000/api/v1/your_name` to see the "Hello, your_name!" example.
-2. run `typeorm -h` to show list of available commands
+7. Build the app to `.build/` by running `npm run build`.